-This portfolio has a net short stock position, primarily obtained from short positions in equity index futures contracts.
+This portfolio has a net short stock position, primarily obtained from short positions in equity index futures contracts and some put options.
 It also has a large amount of cash collateral to back the short positions.
-This fund does not own any bonds, preferreds, or convertibles, but it does own some options and swaps, which are now classified as "other."
-In the second phase of this project, Morningstar will capture the economic exposure of those options and swaps and this will increase the net short stock position.
+This fund does not own any bonds, preferreds, or convertibles.